 Equipment financing works by giving you the money you need to purchase equipment and machinery.
 You repay the money you borrow through monthly payments to the lender.
-Equipment financing allows a business owner to get the equipment they need immediately to start earning capital.
+Equipment financing allows business owners to get the equipment they need immediately to start earning capital.

 Nearly 80% of U.S. businesses use equipment leasing and financing to get the equipment they need to operate and grow.1 If you need equipment for your business, keep reading to learn how you can afford to start purchasing equipment and find a business equipment financing lender.